ActualLab/Fusion/docs/Overview.md

-Besides that, you don't have to think of concepts like "topics" or "subscriptions" - whatever you consume from a client automatically gets the updates, and if it's something shared among multiple clients, you may thing of this as a "topic".
+Besides that, you don't have to think of concepts like "topics" or "subscriptions" - whatever you consume from a client automatically gets the updates, and if it's something shared among multiple clients, you may think of this as a "topic".

-Of course I don't mean SignalR is absolutely useless with Fusion - there are scenarios where you could still benefit from it - e.g. if you really want to deliver the update as quickly as possible, SignalR could be a better choice: currently there is no way to tell Fusion
+Of course, I don't mean SignalR is absolutely useless with Fusion - there are scenarios where you could still benefit from it - e.g. if you really want to deliver the update as quickly as possible, SignalR could be a better choice: currently there is no way to tell Fusion